 Each picture is accompanied by the relevant text translated from the Swedish.

-The production has been successfully financed by crowdfunding (Facebook and Kickstarter) and the books are now being sent out to the backers as a
+The production has been successfully financed by crowdfunding (Facebook and Kickstarter) and the books have been sent out to the backers by

 RECOMMENDATIONS FROM THE DRACULA FIELD: